 But all of us have bought store potatoes which have in fact sprouted.
 What about those?

 Now you get into possible disease issues.
 If we don't know whether or not a potato is free from disease, again, we are simply rolling the dice as whether or not we'll get any potatoes to harvest.

 If you wanted to try it to see what happens, it would be best to take a few and place them in a separate area away from other potatoes.
 Sometimes they do produce, but as mentioned, it's not a reliable way to grow potatoes.

 Potatoes can be successfully grown out of the soil as well, if you don't want to do the work of planting or having to hill them later on, which does require some work and time.
 There are actually numerous methods that can be used, although they're all based on a similar principle.

 For example, you can grow potatoes under straw, in tires, or a cage of some sort.

-As far as covering them, have enough lose material or straw to cover them at about 4" to 6" between layers.
-Just cover them up with more straw as the potatoes develop and season goes on as they need it.
+As far as covering them, have enough loose material or straw to cover them at about 4" to 6" between layers.
+Just cover them up with more straw as the potatoes develop and as the season progresses, as needed.

 Straw is usually the best organic material to use because its texture allows it to be looser, which helps keep the soil temperature cooler; an advantageous for potatoes.